poli-git/REDIS_ActixWeb_TOKIO_challenge/solution/storage/README.md

 ## Setup

-`The following assumes that the Platform cluster is running`
+`The following assumes that the solution docker cluster is running`

 First, install the diesel cli: